evkx/evkx.github.io/content/models/zeekr/7x/7x_long_range_awd/_index.md

 [**Automatic Emergency Braking (AEB)**](../../../../technology/driverassistance/automaticemergencybraking/): Standard on the Zeekr 7X Long Range AWD, this system autonomously applies the brakes to prevent or reduce the severity of a collision if the driver does not react in time.

-[**Blind-spot Monitoring (BSM)**](../../../../technology/driverassistance/blindspotmonitoring/) : Optional on the Zeekr 7X Long Range AWD, this side assist system helps to detect traffic in blind spots.
+[**Blind-spot Monitoring (BSM)**](../../../../technology/driverassistance/blindspotmonitoring/) : Standard on the Zeekr 7X Long Range AWD, this side assist system helps to detect traffic in blind spots.

+[**Exit Warning**](../../../../technology/driverassistance/exitwarning/): Standard on the Zeekr 7X Long Range AWD, this system that alerts occupants against opening doors if there is a risk of hitting something.

 ### Driving Automation